Susan E. Morse

-Susan Elaina Morse (born 1952) is an American film editor with more than 30 film credits.
+Susan Edwina Morse (born 1952) is an American film editor with more than 30 film credits.
 She had a notable collaboration with director Woody Allen from 1977 to 1998.
 She's received nominations for an Academy Award, five BAFTA Awards, and a Primetime Emmy Award.

 Her collaboration with Allen led to an Academy Award for Film Editing nomination for Hannah and Her Sisters (1986), as well as BAFTA Award for Best Editing nominations (for Manhattan (1979), Zelig (1983), Hannah and Her Sisters (1986), Radio Days (1987), and Crimes and Misdemeanors (1989).
 She also worked as an editor on Louis C.K.'s FX series Louie.
 She was nominated for the Primetime Emmy Award for Outstanding Picture Editing for a Comedy Series for her editing for the episode "Daddy's Girlfriend (Part Two)".

-early life and education
+Early life and education

 Morse received a bachelor's degree in history from Yale University in 1974.
 Morse was one of the first female varsity captains in Yale history and the only junior in that group, in 1972/73, when she co-captained the field hockey team with Lawrie Mifflin, former Senior Editor at the New York Times.
 Morse remained the team's solo captain in their 1973/74 season.